-ARTICLE 15: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$56,511, or any other amount, for the purpose of resurfacing the tennis courts at the Turners Falls High School, including any and all incidental and related costs, or to pass any vote or votes in relation thereto.
+ARTICLE 15.
+MOVED: That the Town vote to appropriate the sum of \$56,511 for the purpose of resurfacing the tennis courts at the Turners Falls High School, including any and all incidental and related costs, said sum to be raised from the Gill-Montague Regional School District Stabilization Fund.